Joan Beaufort, Countess of Westmorland: Life

-In 1399 Joan was made a Lady of the Order of the Garter by King Richard II.
+In 1399 Joan was made a Lady of the Order of the Garter (LG) by King Richard II.
 Although that king had created Ralph as the first Earl of Westmorland, Ralph sided with Joan's half-brother Henry Bolingbroke, who deposed Richard in 1399 and assumed the throne as King Henry IV.
 Joan and Ralph were granted numerous offices, lands, wardships and pensions under Henry IV.
 Joan was named in royal grants as "the King's sister."

 Ralph and Joan used their relationship with Henry IV to seek out the best marriages for their children, often purchasing the wardships and marriages of children orphaned by aristocratic rebellions.
 For example, in 1423, Ralph purchased the wardship of Richard of York, 3rd Duke of York who lived with the family at Raby Castle and was accordingly later married to Cecily Neville, one of the daughters of Ralph and Joan.
 J. R. Lander called these machinations "the most amazing series of child marriages in English history."
 By the time of her death, Joan was the mother of an earl, three barons, a countess, three duchesses and a bishop.

 In about 1413 Joan invited the mystic Margery Kempe to the family home and it is likely that she helped to fund Margery's pilgrimage to Jerusalem.
 In 1422 Joan acquired an indult permitting her to stay with any order of nuns attended by "eight honest women."

 Later life and death

 After Ralph's death in 1425, the title Earl of Westmorland passed to Ralph's eldest grandson from his first marriage but many of the Neville lands were transferred to Joan's eldest son Richard Neville, 5th Earl of Salisbury.
 This sparked the Neville–Neville feud between the two lines descended from Ralph, which continued into the Wars of the Roses.

 During her widowhood Joan became a patron of literature.
-In about 1430 Joan and her family were depicted by Pol de Limbourg in the Neville Book of Hours.
+In about 1430 Joan and her family were depicted by Pol de Limbourg in the Neville Hours.
 In 1428 Joan undertook a religious pilgrimage and joined the Sisterhood of the Abbey of St. Alban's.
 At some point during her widowhood Joan swore a vow of chastity.

 Death and burial

+The tomb of Joan Beaufort and her mother Katherine Swynford the presbytery of Lincoln Cathedral.

 Joan died on 13 November 1440 at Howden in Yorkshire and was buried beside her mother in Lincoln Cathedral.